Thirumudivakkam

 Thirumudivakkam is a south-western suburb of Chennai metropolitan city, Tamil Nadu.
 This area belongs to Sriperumbudur taluk, Kanchipuram district.

-It holds an industrial estate with around 350 MSME companies with varied production units supporting Automobile companies and many other at Sriperumbudur, Oragadam Industrial corridor and so on.
-Employers and employees are joining hands together for the upliftment of the nation economy through production.
-Greenery is the vision of Thirumudivakkam industrial estate.
+It holds an industrial estate with around 350 MSME companies with varied production units supporting automobile companies and many others at Sriperumbudur, and the Oragadam Industrial corridor.

-Tamil Nadu Government State Esi dispensary was established on 2 July 2019 for the well-being of the employees and their Families.
+Tamil Nadu Government State Esi dispensary was established on 2 July 2019 for the well-being of the employees and their families.

 Thiruneermalai Perumal temple (one among the 108 Dhivyasthalam) is situated 6 km from this place.
 Kundrathur is located around 3 km away from Thirumudivakkam.

 Demographics

 According to 2011 Census of India, the total population of this village is 4083.
 The literacy rate of this village is 78.21%.